 - Where We Work

 - Data and Resources

 - 2030 Agenda

 Statistical trends show that more people are on the move today than ever before.
 According to the evidence there are now 258 million international migrants, comprising 3.3% of the world's population.
 This figure does not even account for people who migrate within their countries; the most recent estimates suggest that there are now upwards of 760 million domestic migrants globally (IOM World Migration Report, 2018).
 These migration flows are often linked to the scarcity of natural resources.
 Consequently, the importance of managing natural resources has been increasingly recognized in the migration debate.
 Water resource governance has become an important consideration within multiple regional, national, and international policy frameworks on migration.

-The increasing number of global water challenges and associated migration patterns – in many cases forced migration – create a strong impetus to discuss and integrate migration policy concerns in water governance at the global level.
-As part of its mandate on migration, environment and climate change, IOM has been examining the nexus between migration and freshwater governance and exploring the potential synergies between both policy domains.
-Recognized for its work in this domain, numerous contributions have been made in different fora to disseminate the knowledge, expertise and experience developed in this field.
+The intensification of water challenges and resulting migration flows have created a strong impetus to integrate migration policy concerns into water governance at the global level.
+As part of its mandate on migration, environment and climate change, IOM has been examining the nexus between migration and water governance and exploring potential synergies between both policy domains.
+As a recognized leader in this cross-cutting field, IOM has made numerous contributions across multiple fora in order disseminate expertise and knowledge on these topics.

-"Wineh”, Years of Drought, is an IOM Columbia production funded by the IOM Development Fund (IDF).
+"Wineh," Years of Drought is an IOM Colombia production funded by the IOM Development Fund (IDF).

-In the desert of Guajira, the northernmost part of Colombia, problems linked to severe water scarcity have been growing for half a century, constituting the main trigger for migration in the region.
-More than 400 families living in this area suffer from drought, its consequences on the availability of natural resources and its impact on health.
-Forced to migrate to Venezuela to ensure their survival, Wayuu communities always return home due to their commitment to their ancestral heritage.
+In the desert of Guajira, located on the northernmost tip of Colombia, problems caused by severe drought have been impacting local ecosystems and communities for half a century.
+More than 400 families living in this area suffer from this water scarcity, experiencing negative impacts upon their health and the viability of natural resources.
+Forced to migrate to Venezuela in order to survive, Wayuu communities return home periodically out of their commitment to their ancestral heritage.